St Margaret and St John the Evangelist, Westminster, London

 In 1861, the sorry state of the workhouse management was revealed by a Poor Law Board inquiry into various incidents that were alleged to have taken place involving the officers of the establsihment.
 A summary of the story was provided by the Morning Chronicle on 12th August:

 One incident in particular received considerable publicity.
-The schoolmaster's wife, Mrs Bernell, claimed that the matron, Eliza Burridge, had tried to poison her.
+The schoolmaster's wife, Mrs Bernell, claimed that the matron, Mrs Burridge, had tried to poison her.
 One dinner-time, during the previous November, she had been handed a plate of meat by the matron which had some white powder at the edge.
 Becoming suspicious, Mrs Bernell had commented upon the powder, at which point, she claimed, the matron had gone pale and become confused.
 The powder was transferred to an envelope and later analysed by a chemist who pronounced it to be pure arsenic.
 The Poor Law Board inquiry, chaired by an Assistant Commissioner, Mr Farnell, revealed that Bernell's husband kept a stock of various chemicals but not, the Bernells said, arsenic.
 It also emerged that complaints had been laid against Mrs Bernell over supposedly immoral books such as The Woman of Pleasure and Aristotle which she had loaned to the workhouse's young schoolmistress.
 Despite the apparent seriousness of Mrs Bernell's poisoning accusation, no legal action had been instigated by her.
 Following the inquiry, the surgeon and the matron were peremptorily dismissed by the Poor Law Board, under circumstances of great ignominy.
 The then chairman of the committee for the Kensington house resigned his office, some damaging evidence having been produced against him.

 In 1865-66, the medical journal The Lancet published a series of reports into the conditions at a number of London workhouse infirmaries.
 Its report on the St Margaret's and St John's workhouses found a great deal to criticise.
-Inspection of the the workhouses by members of the Board of Guardians did not take place on a regular basis.
+Inspection of the workhouses by members of the Board of Guardians did not take place on a regular basis.
 The infirmary was overcrowded and badly ventilated, the glass in its windows was inexplicably fitted with frosted glass, and one of the wards suffered the daily noise of inmates stone-breaking outside its windows.
 Some of the waterclosets were badly maintained, and none was provided for the nursery.
 There was no regular night nurse in the infirmary and patients were locked in at night, with no fires or hot water, and no bell to summon help if needed.
 As a result of The Lancet campaign, and pressure for improvements from individuals such as Florence Nightingale, the Poor Law Board undertook its own review of the conditions in workhouse infirmaries.
-The outcome, in 1867, was the passing of the the Metropolitan Poor Act which initiated major reforms of London's workhouse system including the setting up of the Metropolitan Asylums Board (MAB).
+The outcome, in 1867, was the passing of the Metropolitan Poor Act which initiated major reforms of London's workhouse system including the setting up of the Metropolitan Asylums Board (MAB).

 In 1868, the MAB set up six new Sick Asylum Districts for the purposes of providing hospital care for the poor on separate sites from workhouses.
 One of the new Districts, named Kensington, comprised the parishes of St Margaret and St John, Westminster, together with St Mary Abbots, Kensington.
 However, the large new hospital required by the new scheme was felt to be too expensive and the Kensington Sick Asylum District was dissolved.
 Instead, St Margaret and St John joined St George, Hanover Square to form the new St George's Union.